Careers at CCS

 Subbing pays $12/hour; checks are mailed at the end of every week.
 School hours are 8am-6pm, typical shifts are 8am-1pm or 12pm-5pm (but can sometimes be flexible depending on your needs).
 Substitute teachers always work on a team with other teachers.
 Subs are required to attend a brief orientation before working, and are required to pass mandated background checks.
 If you are interested in helping out this wonderful community by spending enjoyable time with young children, please email Stephanie.

-- Teach children—In collaboration with teammates, create and implement emergent, play-based curriculum; meet the physical, emotional, social, and cognitive needs of each individual children and of children as a group; use holistic methods to assess children’s learning and development, and use those assessments to guide curriculum
+- Teach children—In collaboration with teammates, create and implement emergent, play-based curriculum; meet the physical, emotional, social, and cognitive needs of each individual children and of children as a group

 - Care for children’s bodies—In collaboration with teammates, complete tasks such as feeding and bathrooming children; ensure a safe and healthy environment; supervise play

-- Support families—In collaboration with teammates, communicate daily with families about the activities of the classroom; communicate regularly with individual families about their children, according to each child and each family’s needs; share assessment information with families
+- Support families—In collaboration with teammates, communicate daily with families about the activities of the program; communicate regularly with individual families about their children, according to each child and each family’s needs

 - Continually improve practice—In an ongoing manner, evaluate and improve existing teaching practices, and seek and implement new practices; learn collaboratively with colleagues and children